-&lt;sup>6 These 2 programs (Custom and Efficient Equipment) are combined into a single program (Non-residential Energy Efficiency) with this revision of the EE&C Plan.
+&lt;sup>6 These 2 programs (Custom and Efficient Equipment) are combined into a single program (Non-residential Energy Efficiency) with the revision of the EE&C Plan compliance filing dated December 2017, Docket No. M-2015-2515642.

 Figure 1.
 Process for Developing the Plan